 Let me explain what will really happen…

 The donuts you eat will cause an immediate spike in your blood sugar because the sugar in the donuts is so rapidly absorbed in your gut.
-This will cause an increase in your insulin levels from your pancreas to bring down the glucose (high levels of sugar or glucose in your blood is harmful, and your body knows this).
+This will cause an increase in your insulin levels from your pancreas to bring down the glucose (high levels of sugar or glucose in your blood are harmful, and your body knows this).

 The spike in insulin level then starts a cascade of hormonal responses that turns on bad biochemistry in your body.

-Insulin causes you to store those calories as belly fat, it increases overall inflammation (4) in your body, raises your triglycerides, lowers your good cholesterol (HDL) and increases your blood pressure.
+Insulin causes you to store those calories as belly fat, it increases overall inflammation (4) in your body, raises your triglycerides, lowers your good cholesterol (HDL), and increases your blood pressure.

 It doesn’t end there…

 In men, elevated levels of insulin lower testosterone (5).
-In women it causes excess estrogen.
+In women, it causes excess estrogen.
 It may make sense now why so many men suffer from ‘Low T’ and why so many women suffer from ‘Estrogen dominance’ conditions such as PCOS, breast cancer, and decreased libido!

 This increase in insulin also causes changes to your brain chemistry as well.

 It increases your appetite and blocks leptin, which is your appetite control hormone.
-If you have sustained levels of insulin you will become leptin resistance.
+If you have sustained levels of insulin you will become leptin resistant.
 When this occurs you have now lost your ‘I’m full’ response.
 Your brain is now incapable of telling your body when you’re full.
 This may help you understand why people who are overweight constantly feel hungry!

-In your liver this spike in insulin causes fat to deposit there (the so-called fatty liver) which results in even more inflammation.
-Chronic inflammation then results in more weight gain, leptin and insulin resistance, increased appetite and ultimately diabetes and obesity.
+In your liver, this spike in insulin causes fat to deposit there (the so-called fatty liver) which results in even more inflammation.
+Chronic inflammation then results in more weight gain, leptin and insulin resistance, increased appetite, and ultimately diabetes and obesity.

 It’s time for some change.
-The long recommended diet that is high in wheat and grain products inevitably leads to elevated blood sugar and poor sensitivity to insulin (6)(7)(8).
-As a consequence this change in insulin sensitivity has been shown to be a major cause of abdominal fat accumulation (9)(10).
-The most alarming part? this is a vicious self perpetuating cycle, the more abdominal fat you gain the worse your insulin sensitivity becomes – leading to more belly fat, more hormonal chaos and increased risk of heart disease and diabetes (11)(12).
+The long-recommended diet that is high in wheat and grain products inevitably leads to elevated blood sugar and poor sensitivity to insulin (6)(7)(8).
+As a consequence, this change in insulin sensitivity has been shown to be a major cause of abdominal fat accumulation (9)(10).
+The most alarming part? this is a vicious self-perpetuating cycle, the more abdominal fat you gain the worse your insulin sensitivity becomes – leading to more belly fat, more hormonal chaos, and increased risk of heart disease and diabetes (11)(12).